-Coworking conferences will still be organised, but coworking space managers will have direct links with each other and build trust-based networks of like minded spaces on top of the other more geographically focused associations.
+Coworking conferences will still be organized, but coworking space managers will have direct links with each other and build trust-based networks of like-minded spaces on top of the other more geographically focused associations.

 Exchange programs may develop and spaces will share knowledge and connect members to each other.

-Thanks to this closer connections, spaces will get together in awareness campaigns – getting press, telling yet another person what coworking is about or getting the authorities and institutions to include coworking in their programs to impulse entrepreneurship.
-More awareness means a larger community and an increase of the demand for workspaces that cater to different needs, so I expect to see more coworking spaces.
+Thanks to these closer connections, spaces will get together in awareness campaigns – getting press, telling yet another person what coworking is about or getting the authorities and institutions to include coworking in their programs to impulse entrepreneurship.
+More awareness means a larger community and an increase in the demand for workspaces that cater to different needs, so I expect to see more coworking spaces.

 The role of the space managers

-Thanks to the standardisation and automation of routine tasks thanks to tools like Cobot, smart thermostats and access systems and other IoT advances, the role of the coworking space managers will finally become more a coworking community manager role; an ‘advocate’ of freelancers and smb’s and a ‘facilitator’ that helps providing resources and connections to enable community members to grow their businesses.
+Thanks to the standardization and automation of routine tasks thanks to tools like Cobot, smart thermostats and access systems and other IoT advances, the role of the coworking space managers will finally become more a coworking community manager role; an ‘advocate’ of freelancers and smb’s and a ‘facilitator’ that helps to provide resources and connections to enable community members to grow their businesses.